 In this chapter we adopt a theory-focused approach to make some sense of the effects of the new technologies (as Kurt Lewin said there is nothing so practical as a good theory), and a primarily experimental methodology to test this.
 We focus on a theoretical framework that we have developed over a number of years to gain insights into the effects of computer-mediated communication in social and organizational settings: the SIDE model.
 We have found this model useful in helping to correct a tendency, in the literature on CMC in particular, to underestimate the role of social influences (broadly conceived) on and within these technologies, and an equal (and perhaps opposite) tendency to overestimate their capacity to counteract the impact of status and power.

-In particular, we think this theoretical model has been useful l in helping is to understand (and predict) some of the more counterintuitive findings of behavior found using computer-mediated communication.
+In particular, we think this theoretical model has been useful in helping is to understand (and predict) some of the more counterintuitive findings about behavior when using computer-mediated communication.
 The idea that people actually become conforming when isolated from and anonymous to their group is a good example of such an effect explained by the SIDE model.
 Gender, which forms a key focus in the present chapter, also forms an interesting case study in this respect.